 In November 2018 the Footscray-Yarraville City Band embarked on a tour to Europe to commemorate the Centenary of Armistice of WW1.
 With us went the bands WW1 bass drum and the poppies made by local school children.
 This page shows some of the highlights of that tour.

-Over a century ago this bass drum embarked with thousands of Australian soldiers on a journey to the other side of the world to fight in the Great War.
+Over a century ago this bass drum embarked with thousands of Australian soldiers on a journey to distant lands to fight in the Great War.
 Out of the heroism and sacrifice of those Australians so far from home the Anzac legend was born.
-Those men and women have long since passed and now it is the poppies, made by Victorian school children, heirs to the Anzac legend, that make the pilgrimage to those distant lands where the fallen lie, the drum once again bearing silent witness.
+Those men and women have long since passed and now it is the poppies, made by Victorian school children, heirs to the Anzac tradition, that make the pilgrimage to those distant lands where the fallen lie, the drum once again bearing witness to their sacrifice.

 Deputy Head of Mission to France Angus McKenzie with Musical Director Phillipa Edwards and Project Director Colin Harrison holding some of the poppies made by Victorian school children for the Centenary of Armistice commemorations.

 The band performing at the embassy to an audience of French and Australian officials.

 The band travelled to the Australian National Memorial near Villers Bretonneux, France, to perform a commemoration ceremony for our service men and women and to lay the wreaths and poppies from our local communities and school children.

 The band travelled to Iepers (Ypres) Belgium to participate in the nightly ceremony at the Menin Gate to commemorate the fallen.
 The Menin Gate is inscribed with the names of 55,000 soldiers with no known grave, 6000 of those names are Australian.